 Values/Beliefs, Personal Characteristics, and Attitude (1-3) are the most difficult areas to help a person change.
 These things form the foundation of an individual’s personality and are developed since childhood.
 This is where you might find prejudice or bias in a leader’s beliefs, values that don’t match those of the organization, or a grumpy attitude that is bringing down the team.
 The approach here is to help the individual decide if there is a need to change and why it would benefit them personally.
 Sometimes a leader has to decide if they are a good fit with their current job or organization.
 Given the personal nature of the issues within the disposition domain of coaching, there is greater potential of defensiveness and resistance.

 Do you agree with our list?
 Would you re-arrange any items or add some others?
-Do you have any other approaches that you use to address each situation?
+Do you have any other approaches that you use to address leadership coaching issues?